-The story really starts to get interesting when you see what this organisation is doing for conservation.
-Having established Conservation Land Trusts (CLT) in both Chile and Argentina, their strapline “Protecting over 2 million acres in Chile and Argentina in perpetuity” certainly grabs the attention of any conservation lover.
-I was truly honoured to form part of the revolution.
+Having established Conservation Land Trusts (CLT) in both Chile and Argentina, Tompkins Conservation’s strapline “Protecting over 2 million acres in Chile and Argentina in perpetuity” certainly grabs the attention of any conservation lover.
+I was truly honoured to form part of their revolution.
 I often talk about how privileged I am and I truly mean it.
 This must be the largest private conservation land holding in the world; most certainly the biggest one that I have ever heard of.

-The purpose of the trip is best described by Ignacio himself: “Thanks again for helping us to start a conservation revolution in South America.
+So, rewind back to 2016.
+The purpose of my trip to join the Tompkins team is best described by Ignacio himself: “Thanks again for helping us to start a conservation revolution in South America.
 The political climate is extremely positive in this regard nowadays, and we need to keep pushing forward!”

 I have never translocated a jaguar, but I have translocated many of Africa’s three big cat species: the cheetah, lion and leopard.
 The fact that most of their concerns were related to how the local farmers and communities would manage the potential conflict between the jaguars and the livestock meant that my African experience was exactly what they were looking for to guide them through the process.
 It is an honour to be able to share &Beyond’s long-standing conservation traditions and our proven translocation model with wildlife partners on other continents.
 Globally, we all need to work hand in hand for conservation in order to protect our precious planet for future generations.